jerrylee1697/HackUCI19/pages/Jax(Google).md

 like momentum variables, and the `update_fun` accepts a gradient and an optimizer state to produce a new optimizer state.
-The parameters being optimized can be ndarrays or arbitrarily-nested list/tuple/dict structures, so you can store your parameters however you’d like.
+The parameters being optimized can be ndarrays or arbitrarily-nested list/tuple/dict structures, so you can store your parameters howev.

-Here’s an example, using `jit` to compile the whole update end-to-end:
+Heple, using `jit` to compile the whole update end-to-end:

 ```python
 from jax.experimental import optimizers